irene-tang/discontiguous-multiwords/README.md

-# discontiguous-multiwords coding challenge
+# Discontiguous Multiwords - Coding Challenge
-GSoC '17 coding challenge - Discontiguous Multiwords (http://wiki.apertium.org/wiki/Ideas_for_Google_Summer_of_Code/Discontiguous_multiwords)
+**GSoC '17 coding challenge - Discontiguous Multiwords - Irene Tang** (http://wiki.apertium.org/wiki/Ideas_for_Google_Summer_of_Code/Discontiguous_multiwords)

 1. Install a language pair where one of the languages has discontiguous multiwords.